BioDepot/BioDepot-workflow-builder/README.md

 ### Basic window manipulations

 The Bwb application is started automatically upon starting the Docker container.
 The window can be minimized, maximized/restored and closed using the buttons in the upper left-hand corner.
 These are the same buttons available in standard Windows, MacOS and Linux windowing systems.
-The window can also be resized by clcking on the middle button to unmaximize and then dragging the lower right-hand corner.
+The window can also be resized by clicking on the middle button to unmaximize and then dragging the lower right-hand corner.

 Clicking on the left minimize button of the window hides the window and reveals the background.
 The window can be restored by clicking on the panels in the lower toolbar.
 Clicking on the right close button closes the application.
 It, however, does not quit the container.